List of characters in the Breaking Bad franchise: Victor

-Victor (played by Jeremiah Bitsui) is Gus' loyal henchman.
-He appears throughout Better Call Saul from season three onward with Gus' introduction to the story, acting as Gus' bodyguard and enforcer along with Tyrus, a role he maintains with Gus' introduction in Breaking Bad.
-Victor acts as Gus' front in initial deals with Walter and Jesse.
-After Walter kills two of Gus' dealers to protect Jesse, Victor takes a near-permanent position monitoring Walter's activities while in the superlab with Gale.
+Victor (played by Jeremiah Bitsui) is Gus's loyal henchman.
+He appears throughout Better Call Saul from season three onward with Gus's introduction to the story, acting as Gus's bodyguard and enforcer along with Tyrus, a role he maintains with Gus's introduction in Breaking Bad.
+Victor acts as Gus's front in initial deals with Walter and Jesse.
+After Walter kills two of Gus's dealers to protect Jesse, Victor takes a near-permanent position monitoring Walter's activities while in the superlab with Gale.
 Gus discovers Walter's role in the dealers' deaths, and orders Victor and Mike to bring Walter to the lab.
 Walter makes a frantic call telling Jesse to kill Gale, believing this will motivate Gus to keep them alive.
 Victor races to stop Jesse but arrives at Gale's apartment too late.
 Victor finds Jesse and brings him back to the lab, where he and Mike hold Jesse and Walter while waiting for Gus.
 Walter tries to convince Gus that he needs Walt and Jesse to cook his meth, while Victor attempts to demonstrate that he has value to Gus by showing that he has learned how to cook by observing Walt.
 Gus unexpectedly slices open Victor's throat with a box cutter in front of Walter, Jesse, and Mike, then orders them to "get back to work".
 They are forced to dispose of Victor's body using hydrofluoric acid.
-Though Mike commented that Gus may have killed Victor because he was seen at Gale's apartment and can be connected to Gus, Walt later mentions to Jesse that Gus may have done it because Victor took inappropriate liberties (such as cooking meth while Mike held Walt and Jesse hostage) and "[flown] too close to the sun", as Walt put it.
+Though Mike commented that Gus may have killed Victor because he was seen at Gale's apartment and can be connected to Gus, Walt later mentions to Jesse that he believes Gus did it because Victor took inappropriate liberties (such as hastily cooking meth improperly while Mike held Walt and Jesse hostage, in an attempt to one-up them and expedite their deaths) and "[flew] too close to the sun", as Walt put it.